Critical Anatomy-Preserving & Terrain-Augmenting Navigation (CAPTAiN): Application to Laminectomy Surgical Education: Discussion

 \section{Discussion}

 This study aimed to assess the impact of the CAPTAiN system compared to traditional non-navigated guidance in the context of simulated laminectomy procedures.
-The findings suggest that CAPTAiN significantly improves the completion rates for green and yellow voxels representing high-priority and secondary targets without compromising safety or operative duration.
+The findings suggest that CAPTAiN significantly improves the completion rates for primary (green) and secondary (yellow) voxels without compromising safety or operative duration.
 These results provide insights into the potential for CAPTAiN to enhance surgical precision, particularly for less experienced users.